close

 ---

-This way, the main content area will automatically expand to occupy the space originally used by the sidebar.
+The main content area will then expand into the space normally used by the sidebar.

 outline